You might have heard of the NEAR Protocol and wondered what the fuss was about. Does the project have potential, or is it another shitcoin?

 The NEAR token does have a lot of good stuff going for it, but there are some concerns.

-The third concern right now is the NEAR Protocol is centralized (controlled by a few people) with 4 board members.
-In the future, the plan is to have DAO’s and Guilds run the show.
+The third concern right now is that the NEAR Protocol is centralized (controlled by a few people) with 4 board members.
+In the future, the plan is to have DAOs and Guilds run the show.

-The largest concern is it faces some LARGE competition from other smart contract projects.
-There really are SO many and Ethereum has a HUGE advantage being first with name recognition.
+The largest concern is that it faces some LARGE competition from other smart contract projects.
+There really are SO many, and Ethereum has a HUGE advantage being first with name recognition.

 I also believe “speed” is very important when it comes to business.

-Oh, and the fifth concern is the tokenomics isn’t the best and this could hurt the price of the token.
+Oh, and the fifth concern is that the tokenomics aren’t the best, and this could hurt the price of the token.

 Is NEAR Protocol Deflationary?

-Some people are fascinated with the technology of the blockchain, but they ALL have some type of coin attached to it and this helps with funding, getting attention, and to motivate people to use it.
+Some people are fascinated with the technology of the blockchain, but they ALL have some type of coin attached to it, and this helps with funding, getting attention, and motivating people to use it.

-The NEAR protocol has the NEAR coin (could have guessed this right?) and there is a maximum supply of 1 billion NEAR tokens and around 600 million currently in circulation.
+The NEAR protocol has the NEAR coin (could have guessed this right?), and there is a maximum supply of 1 billion NEAR tokens, with around 600 million currently in circulation.

 The coin is used to…